cre8magic/cre8magic/docs-src/pages/magic-tools/template-generator/index.md

 ## How to Use the Generator

 1. Create a theme any way you want, test it, develop it, etc.
+1. Add a `template.json` file TODO: - this will be used by Oqtane to describe the Template to the user.
-1. Add a special  `...config.json` file to the theme folder.
+1. Add a `template-generator.config.json` [configuration](xref:Cre8magic.MagicTools.TemplateGenerator.Configuration) file to the theme folder.
 1. Run the converter, which will generate a new folder with the template files.
     1. During testing, you will deploy it to ... ???
     1. To release it as a nuget package, you will ...